 Chelsea sell women's team to circumvent financial rules. |

-The financial report for the fiscal year ending June 30, 2024 has not been released, but Chelsea has announced a pre-tax profit of £128.4 million, in stark contrast to a loss of £90.1 million in the same period last year.
-Thanks to that, "The Blues" have not been concluded by the Premier League to have exceeded the allowed loss of £105 million for 3 consecutive seasons.
+The financial report for the fiscal year ending June 30, 2024 has not been published, but Chelsea has announced a pre-tax profit of 128.4 million pounds, in stark contrast to a loss of 90.1 million pounds in the same period last year.
+Thanks to that, "The Blues" were not concluded by the Premier League to have exceeded the allowable loss of 105 million pounds for 3 consecutive seasons.

 This is not the first time Chelsea has used internal transfers to generate profits on paper.
 Last season, the club also sold two hotels located on the Stamford Bridge grounds to its parent company, both owned by billionaires Todd Boehly and Behdad Eghbali.